niklaushirt/cp4waiops-deployer/doc/DEPRECATED/README_FULL.md

 ./tools/01_demo/robotshop_incident_memory.sh
 ```

-This will delete all existing Alerts/Stories and inject pre-canned event and logs to create a story.
+This will delete all existing Alerts/Stories and inject pre-canned event and logs to create an incident.

 ℹ️  Give it a minute or two for all events and anomalies to arrive in Slack.